MikePacey/Lancaster-HEC/docs/monitoring.rst

     job_1142 1590.8   1.3G

 The output shows the CPU and memory utilisation of each job on each node.
-The CPU usage reported is close to 1600%, which is the expected value for parallel jobs fully utilising all CPUs on a 16-core compute node.
+The CPU usage reported in this example is close to 1600%, which is the expected value for parallel jobs fully utilising all CPUs on a 16-core compute node.

 Reviewing logs of completed jobs
 --------------------------------